-One thing that’s for certain is that the health and environmental considerations of coal power plants are counterproductive to that story.
+One thing that’s for certain is that the health and environmental considerations of coal plants are counterproductive to that story.

-Let’s make it a point to know of every single coal power plant to hold all utility companies accountable for the retirement of a counterproductive form of power.
+Let’s make it a point to know of every single coal plant to hold all utility companies accountable for the retirement of a counterproductive form of power.